 Outcome: 10.
 Effective leadership, governance and financial management.
-Outcome: 11.
-A happy, well informed and engaged community.

 Regulation 13(1) of the Local Government (Financial Management) Regulations 1996 (WA) states:

 "If the local government has delegated to the CEO the exercise of its power to make payments from the municipal fund or the trust fund, a list of accounts paid by the CEO is to be prepared each month showing for each account paid since the last such list was prepared: